With four minutes to go, it looked nothing like a game in which the Bulldogs once trailed Mount Anthony Union High School by as many as 14.

 BBA (7-7) was forced to fight back early, after 10 turnovers in the game's first seven minutes gave the Patriots a leg up on a 14-0 run to start the night.
-The deficit stood at a dozen, 19-7,
+The deficit stood at a dozen, 19-7, after one quarter.

 "We got off to slow start and that's what does us in -- we're playing catch-up the whole game," BBA coach Terry Merrow said.
 "It was the same thing against Fair Haven [last week] and it was the same thing tonight."

 Senior guard Rory Halligan kept the Bulldogs afloat in the first half, tallying all of her 11 points as BBA trimmed the margin to 30-22 at the break.
 Her backcourt mate Brown finished with a game-high 13 points and five steals in the rally.

 "Devin and Rory, they set the tone for us.
 They come out and when they play hard other kids feed off it," Merrow said.
 But after Nicholson (six points, 13 rebounds, four blocks) made it a one-shot game, 42-40, with 4:30 to play, the Patriots' defense held the Bulldogs scoreless until the final minute.